'Fixer' in massive point-shaving scheme that rigged college basketball games pleads guilty

 Oregon v UCLA

-A North Carolina man pleaded guilty on Monday to charges connected to his "leadership role" in a massive point-shaving operation that rigged dozens of college basketball games.
+A North Carolina man pleaded guilty Monday to charges connected to his "leadership role" in a massive point-shaving operation that rigged dozens of college basketball games.

 Smith was crucial in the operation, authorities said.